gigascience/gigadb-website/docs/SETUP_PROVISIONING.md

 | tls_chain_pem | live | contains the additional intermediate certificate or certificates that web browsers will need in order to validate the server certificate |

 When provisioning a new staging or live environment, ``ops/scripts/setup_cert.sh`` will attempt to pull these variables if they exist.
-This way, we won't unnecessarily creat certificate everytime we need to re-create a staging and deployment, thus reducing the risk of hitting weekly rate-limit for certificate creation imposed by Let's Encrypt.
+This way, we won't unnecessarily create certificate everytime we need to re-create a staging and deployment, thus reducing the risk of hitting weekly rate-limit for certificate creation imposed by Let's Encrypt.

 > Since an elastic IP address is being used, you might need to delete the entry